 Activism has been one of Private Internet Access’ focal points since the beginning.
 The company wants to make the internet freely available for everyone and works hard to ensure that’s possible.
 Private Internet Access runs a network with 3,250 servers in 25 different countries, all backed by a zero-logging policy, a digital kill switch, DNS leak protection, and a smart IP cloak to ensure your real IP is never seen.
 Unlimited server switching means you have the freedom to choose the IP you want without having to share your location, and a high limit of five simultaneous connections means you won’t have any trouble getting your entire house online.

-Private Internet Access is one of the more affordable VPNs on the market and backs all of its plans with a seven day money back guarantee.
+Private Internet Access is one of the more affordable VPNs on the market and backs all of its plans with a seven-day money back guarantee.

-Using a Proxy Service
+Using a proxy server

 A common alternative to using a VPN to hide your IP address is to sign up with an anonymous proxy server.
 These services work something like a VPN, allowing you to choose which country your IP address will be associated with to mask your real location.
 The proxy then requests web information on your behalf and relays it to you without divulging your true IP.